mabeyj/trilium-collection-views/README.md

 2. Import `collection-views.zip` into your tree: right-click a parent note, then select "Import into note".

-3. Reload the frontend (Menu → Reload frontend).
+3. Reload the frontend (Menu → Advanced → Reload Frontend).

 ## Upgrading